davidhaddad7/dinocpu-wq20/assignments/assignment-3.md

 **Warning**: read the submission instructions carefully.
 Failure to adhere to the instructions will result in a loss of points.

+## Feedback form

+The feedback will be on a [Google Form](https://forms.gle/EYxbHi4hsc8ndnqWA) for this assignment.
+You have to log into your UC Davis account to be able to fill in the form.
+**This is 10% of your grade on the assignment!**

 ## Code portion

 You will upload the three files that you changed to Gradescope on the [Assignment 3.2]() assignment.